Sunday, July 31, 2016

 With closing time of many sites & museums fast approaching we could only peer through the gates at the Mdina Citadel, Malta’s ancient capital, briefly.

-We had decided on skipping it, and the many and outlying temple sites (admission is included in the Heritage Pass but it is far better to travel by car than bus), and instead make our last day an excursion to Gozo Island.
+We had decided on skipping it, and the many and outlying temple sites (admission is included in the Heritage Pass but it is far easier to travel by car than bus), and instead make our last day an excursion to Gozo Island.
 There in Victoria, we would find another, and suitably impressive, Gran Castello to explore.

 Simply put, you can't do it all!